Gerhardt Laves

 After his fieldwork he returned to Chicago, married [1932] and followed his mentor, Edward Sapir, to Yale in New Haven, CT where he continued his graduate studies.
-Before completing his Ph.D. (which he never finished) he left Yale to be a teacher on the Navajo reservation at Shiprock, New Mexico.
+However, he left his studies early and became a teacher on the Navajo reservation at Shiprock, New Mexico.
 Several years later he returned to Chicago where he began a career with the International Harvester Company in Chicago.
-Laves never returned to linguistics or anthropology and only published two notes based on his work on Australian languages (listed below).
+Laves never completed his PhD, nor did he return to linguistics or anthropology - he only published two notes based on his work on Australian languages (listed below).

 His collection of materials from his fieldwork sat in storage until Mark Francillon (an anthropology student at the University of Chicago) heard about it and made contact with Laves in 1983.
 He arranged for the collection to be copied and deposited (as were the originals, sometime later) in the library at the Australian Institute of Aboriginal and Torres Strait Islander Studies.
 The collection of Aboriginal objects he acquired during his fieldwork in Australia is now held in the National Museum of Australia.

+Family

+Laves was married to Maxine Lichtenstein and they had four children.